Sema4AI/gallery/slack/README.md

 This is a non-refreshable private token associated with a Slack Application.
 In order to generate this token you need to create a Slack Application (with the appropriate OAuth scopes) and install the application in your Slack Workspace.

-### Required Scopes
-* channels:history
-* channels:read
-* chat:write
-* users:read

-The `users:read` scope is required by the action to be able to display the human-readable username of the person (or bot) that posted the message.
-Without this scope the messages would display the user ID instead.

 ## Types of Slack bots
 Depending on your use case you can use one of two types of bots.